surveilr/www.surveilr.com/src/content/patterns/en/qualityfolio.md

 longDescription:
   title: "Unified Test and Quality Management System"
   subTitle: |
-    Qualityfolio is a unified test and quality management system designed to optimize the test lifecycle through a code-first approach.
-Built on "Test Management as Code" (TMaC) principles, it enables the secure storage, execution, and analysis of test artifacts using surveilr.
-With features like centralized test management, seamless CI/CD integration, real-time dashboards, and full traceability via FII codes, Qualityfolio streamlines workflows, ensures compliance, and enhances collaboration for industries such as healthcare, technology, and manufacturing.
+    Qualityfolio is an all-in-one test and quality management system designed to streamline the test lifecycle with a code-first approach.
+Built on "Test Management as Code" (TMaC) principles, it enables secure storage, execution, and analysis of test artifacts through Surveilr.
+Featuring centralized test management, seamless CI/CD integration, real-time dashboards, and full traceability with FII codes, Qualityfolio simplifies workflows, ensures compliance, and fosters collaboration across industries.
   btnTitle: "Use the SQL"
   btnURL: "/lib/service/qualityfolio/package.sql"
 descriptionList: